emad-elsaid/inbox/README.md

 ## How is it working?

-- the repository incudes a script to generate SSL self signed certificate `ssl-gen` as it's needed to run the server and use webRTC
+- the repository incudes a script to generate SSL self signed certificate `ssl-gen` as it's needed to run the server and use webRTC in development/locally
 - it uses Go to run a HTTPS server on port 3000 that serves `public` directory
 - The local server has 1 other route `/inbox` for the sender and receiver to signal each other the webRTC offer and answer.